snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 completion may be determined by convergence criteria (e.g., ``convergence_tolerance``) or iteration limits (e.g., ``max_iterations``).

+..
+   TODO:
+   %The \texttt{adaptive} option
+   %is similar, with the difference that the progress of each method is
+   %monitored and method switching is enforced according to
+   %externally-defined relative progress metrics.

+   %The \texttt{embedded} approach is restricted to special tightly-coupled
+   %hybrid algorithms in which local searches are used periodically to
+   %accelerate a global search.
+These hybrids do not contain a discrete
+   %method switch, but rather repeatedly apply a local algorithm within
+   %the context of the global algorithm.

 :numref:`adv_meth:figure01` shows a Dakota input file that specifies a sequential hybrid optimization method to solve the “textbook”